 - 1. The AAA shall include, as part of its Area Plan, a breakdown of the components of the unit cost for each different unit of service and the methodology showing how the unit cost is determined.
 The cost justification shall include the formula for determining the unit cost for each service, assessment costs, activities costs, product costs, administrative costs, and any other relevant variable that contributes to the overall rate. - 2.
+The AAA shall require each provider to set consistent unit rates for services funded through Title III and by state (Home and Community-Based Services) funds.
+For example, there shall be no difference for a meal rate funded through Title III or state funds, as the OAA and LGOA service requirements are the same regardless of the source.
+This applies to all services utilizing Title III and state funds. - 3.
+The AAA shall require each provider to determine its unit cost using the manner described above and shall specify that unit cost in its procurement contract with the provider.

-The AAA shall require each provider to determine its unit cost using the manner described above and shall specify that unit cost in its procurement contract with the provider. - 3.
-In its Area Plan, the AAA shall provide the process it uses to verify the providers' unit costs. - 4.
-Each AAA's Monthly Units of Service Report (MUSR) and PRF/invoice for a particular service must specify the number of earned service units and the unit cost (both the provider's and AAA's costs), as well as the total reimbursement due, for each individual provider. - 5.
+- 4. In its Area Plan, the AAA shall provide the process it uses to verify the providers' unit costs. - 5.
+Each AAA's Monthly Units of Service Report (MUSR) and PRF/invoice for a particular service shall specify the number of earned service units and the unit cost (both the provider's and AAA's costs), as well as the total reimbursement due, for each individual provider. - 6.
 The LGOA shall not reimburse the AAA for any service units not earned by its providers.
-Reimbursement payments will be withheld if the LGOA determines the service units have not been earned. - 6.
-The LGOA shall hold the AAA responsible for any funding not being earned by providers and for resolving any issues regarding units that have not been earned (the LGOA will not reimburse any funds for units not earned). - 7.
-The AAA shall require financial recoupment or other actions when an LGOA review or investigation by appropriate enforcement agency determines that service units that were reimbursed by the AAA were not earned by the provider. - 8.
-The AAA Director and the PSA Director shall provide the LGOA with a written plan, to be submitted in their Area Plan, which addresses how the AAA shall ensure that providers are earning their units in accordance with the OAA and LGOA policies. - 9.
-Invoice for reimbursement of service units earned is based upon approved AIM data.
+Reimbursement payments will be withheld if the LGOA determines the service units have not been earned. - 7.
+The LGOA shall hold the AAA responsible for any funding not being earned by providers and for resolving any issues regarding units that have not been earned (the LGOA will not reimburse any funds for units not earned). - 8.
+The AAA shall require financial recoupment or other actions when an LGOA review or investigation by appropriate enforcement agency determines that service units that were reimbursed by the AAA were not earned by the provider. - 9.
+The AAA Director shall have a written plan, which addresses how the AAA shall ensure that providers are earning their units in accordance with the OAA and LGOA policies. - 10.
+The invoice for reimbursement of service units earned is based upon approved AIM data.
 The LGOA requires all client service data to reside in the AIM data collection system.
-Service units earned must be reported according to the site providing the service.
-The AAAs and the LGOA shall accurately monitor and audit each site's activities and services to ensure data integrity. - 10.
-The AAA shall make unscheduled visits to group dining sites (and all services delivered to vulnerable populations) to determine if the sites are operating properly.
-The AAA shall immediately contact the LGOA in writing if operational issues are found and a Corrective Action Plan (CAP) must be provided to the LGOA Help CART within 30 days to correct the issues.
+Service units earned shall be reported according to the site providing the service.
+The AAAs and the LGOA shall accurately monitor and audit each site's activities and services to ensure data integrity.